k3rn3lpanicc/HelliQ/README.md

 # HelliQ (.py)
-Just a TelegramBot for Controlling Questions asked by students and send them into their Corresponding TelegramChannel.
+Just a TelegramBot for controlling questions asked by students (Tick or remove) and sending them into their Corresponding TelegramChannel.

 # Control (.exe)
 That's a C# Program to work with handmade dataset and add students or teachers or classes or ... to bot's database.